colav/Mohan/README.md

 `pip install mohan`

 # Usage
-This package was designed to be use as library, you need import the class Similarity, to create an index, insert documents(works) and perform searches.
+This package was designed to be used as library, you need import the class Similarity, to create an index, insert documents(works) and perform searches.